 While other cities have solved chronic homelessness and made giant strides addressing addiction, Seattle has not.
 I’m sure you know that our elected leaders have been spending vast amounts of money on uncoordinated and unaccountable programs that don’t result in people getting into recovery and stable housing.

 Additionally, we have one of the highest rates of property crime in the nation and that is completely untenable.
 The disorder everywhere is inviting more crime.
 Public safety and public health are basic government services, yet we’re coming up empty.

 You may also know that our city council has been very busy rezoning much of the city in the name of livability and affordability.
 It’s really maddening, but I want you to know that when I dug deeper, I was able to clearly see that neither livability nor affordability will be the end results of those actions.
 What a shame, or more accurately, what a sham.
 Did you know that their actions only yield 10 temporarily affordable housing units per urban village per year?
 TEN.
 That’s about what I have at my own house.
 Yikes.

 Meanwhile, they’re teeing up the next round with absolutely no regard for neighborhoods, small businesses or the next generation.
 I’m a huge backyard cottage supporter, design them in my work, and was one of the main proponents 10 years ago when we were finally allowed to have them.
 But now – in the name of some kind of justice – they’re seeking to turn our neighborhoods over to speculators and investors.

 I will not stand by silently.

-District 6 has suffered so much with a council member who serves such special interests instead of the residents and small businesses here.
+Special interests instead of the residents and small businesses have been calling the shots.
 I’m sure you’re ready to turn the page on that.
 I know I am.

 My passion is solving problems with ideas that work.
 I’ve been doing that as a professional planner and designer for decades and I’m up to speed on the issues because I’ve been involved all along.